syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 {% endhighlight %}
 {% endtabs %}

-N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [StampAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_StampAnnotationAdded) event.
+N>For illustration purposes, we have only provided the sample for modifying the name of the custom stamp annotation in the [StampAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_StampAnnotationAdded) event.
 But this can be done in all other events as well.

-## How to Customize the Minimum size of the Custom Stamp Annotations?

-By the `MinimumSize` property, You can set the minimum size to which the custom stamp annotations could be resized.

-Refer the following code example:

-{% tabs %}
-{% highlight c# %}

-//Sets the minimum size for the custom stamp annotations pdfViewerControl.AnnotationSettings.Stamp.MinimumSize = new Size(10, 10);

-{% endhighlight %}
-{% endtabs %}

-## How to add the custom stamp annotation programmatically?

-By `AddAnnotation` method , You can add the custom stamp annotations programmatically.
-The created custom stamp annotation object passed as a parameter.
-The `StampAnnotation` instance acquires the type of the stamp view, page number and bounds as the parameters.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-//Creates the stamp annotation
-Image image = new Image();

-image.Source = ImageSource.FromResource("Sample.Assets.Logo.png", typeof(App).GetTypeInfo().Assembly);

-image.WidthRequest = 200;

-image.HeightRequest = 100;

-StampAnnotation stampAnnotation = new StampAnnotation(image, 1, new Rectangle(100, 100, 100, 100));

-//Add the stamp annotation to the specified page pdfViewerControl.AddAnnotation(stampAnnotation);

-{% endhighlight %}
-{% endtabs %}

-## How to select the custom stamp annotation programmatically?

-By `SelectAnnotation` method, You can select the custom stamp annotation programmatically.
-The specified custom stamp annotation object passed as a parameter.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-//Selects the specified stamp annotation pdfViewerControl.SelectAnnotation(stampAnnotation);

-{% endhighlight %}
-{% endtabs %}

-N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

-## How to deselect the custom stamp annotation programmatically?

-By `DeselectAnnotation` method , You can deselect the custom stamp annotation programmatically.
-The specified custom stamp annotation object passed as a parameter.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-//Deselects the specified stamp annotation pdfViewerControl.DeselectAnnotation(StampAnnotation);

-{% endhighlight %}
-{% endtabs %}

-N> There is no effect in Calling `DeselectAnnotation` method, if the given annotation is not selected.
-Once this method is called, the `SelectedAnnotation` property will return null until any other annotation gets selected.

 N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.